 Nothing like a good opportunity to use a pun.
-I’ll be honest and say it was the spur to write this little post as I was thinking how best to convey my thoughts on the Apple Watch and then, boom, there was the pun.
+I’ll be honest and say it was the spur to write this little post.
+I was thinking how best to convey my thoughts on the Apple Watch and then, boom, there was the pun.
 Anyway, I’ve been wearing my Apple Watch since it’s launch and have wanted to share one or two things I’ve discovered, noticed and things I’d like to see improved.

-To get around this I’ve currently been using the fitness app on the watch in conjunction with Strava on my iPhone.
+To get around this I’ve currently been using the fitness app in conjunction with Strava on my iPhone.
 I don’t mind Apple building their own apps and wanting you to use them but I sincerely hope that, down the track, 3rd party apps can access the watches enhanced abilities.
 I’d also like to see the ability to change vibrations or tones if you get messages from certain people.
 It’s possible on your iPhone so why not your watch?

 Neat Things I’ve Found

 I felt this needed its own little heading as there some things I’ve discovered that, as yet, I’ve not seen reported in other reviews.
 Firstly, and I think this is the best, when using directions on the watch (I used it for a drive one evening) the sounds for a left turn & right turn are audibly different.
 This made knowing which way to turn much easier as I didn’t have to listen out for directions or try to glance at any map.
 The other cool thing I’ve found is if you have an app icon centred and scroll (or zoom) in with the digital crown it opens the app.
 However, if you have the watch app centred, it slowly builds up your watch face!